McDonald’s Rage: When Customers Attack, Workers Have Few Rights

 Some of the people who have attacked McDonald’s workers were allegedly under the influence of drugs and/or alcohol.
 The influence of these substances may have caused these attackers to be more violent.
 Another issue is that people tend to look down on fast food workers who earn minimum wage.
 However, these employees are simply putting in an honest day’s work and should be treated with a basic level of respect and decency.
 Furthermore, many McDonald’s employees are young workers who are attempting to save money for their futures.
 Just last year, McDonald’s tripled its college tuition benefits for employees.
 These hardworking employees deserve much better treatment from the public.

 The man who grabbed the cashier in St. Petersburg was subsequently arrested.
 Police are still trying to identify the suspect who threw hot coffee on a worker in South Carolina.
 A McDonald’s spokesman told the Tampa Bay Times that McDonald’s is “reviewing how we respond to such incidents going forward,” adding that it “will always stand with our people and remain committed to their safety and well-being.”
 Prosecuting attackers and even security personnel in McDonald’s may be solutions to this dangerous issue.
 How do you think we could prevent McDonald’s workers from being attacked?
 Should people be punished by having to eat cold fish sandwiches from McDonald’s for every meal?
 Should customers who attack workers be made to work for McDonald’s at minimum wage and have to deal with customers who throw coffee and fits over French fries?

 Seek Legal Assistance Today

 If you have suffered from a physical altercation in the workplace, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.